Organ (biology): Origin and evolution

 Relationship of major animal lineages with indication of how long ago these animals shared a common ancestor.
 On the left, important organs are shown, which allows us to determine how long ago these may have evolved.

 The organ level of organisation in animals can be first detected in flatworms and the more derived phyla, i.e. the bilaterians.
 The less-advanced taxa (i.e. Placozoa, Porifera, Ctenophora and Cnidaria) do not show unification of their tissues into organs.

 More complex animals are composed of different organs, which have evolved over time.
 For example, the liver and heart evolved in the chordates about 550–500 million years ago, while the gut and brain are even more ancient, arising in the ancestor of vertebrates, insects, molluscs, and worms about 700–650 million years ago.

 Given the ancient origin of most vertebrate organs, researchers have looked for model systems, where organs have evolved more recently, and ideally have evolved multiple times independently.
 An outstanding model for this kind of research is the placenta, which has evolved more than 100 times independently in vertebrates, has evolved relatively recently in some lineages, and exists in intermediate forms in extant taxa.
 Studies on the evolution of the placenta have identified a variety of genetic and physiological processes that contribute to the origin and evolution of organs, these include the re-purposing of existing animal tissues, the acquisition of new functional properties by these tissues, and novel interactions of distinct tissue types.

 Plants

 The flower is the angiosperm's reproductive organ.
-This Hibiscus flower is hermaphroditic, and it contains stamen and pistils.
+This Hibiscus flower is bisexed, and it contains stamen and pistils.